DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 to be so simple that manual operation would be feasible.

 #### Enter: bag store operations
-This is a good moment to introduce the rules of the bag store.
-The only operations allowed on it are:
+This is a good moment to introduce the rules of the bag store, because not only do we want it to be simple but also to support archival package authenticity.
+That is why we limit the allow operations to the following:

 * `ADD` - add a *valid* bag (actually a "virtually-valid" bag, but we will come to that).
 * `GET` - read any part of the bag store.